chanjunha0/machine-yearning/eda-ml-projects/thesis-climateprediction-GNN/README.md

 Contains utility functions used across different scripts, such as loading configuration files.

-## Data
+## Solar Radiation Simulation Data
-The example data used to execute this pipeline can be downloaded from the following links.
+The solar radiation data generated from the environmental simulations and  used to execute this pipeline can be downloaded from the following links.
 Place them in the folder `data`:
 1. https://drive.google.com/drive/folders/16JFZfTpWTcYRpeOXEP0ilPYCk_d2kaY6?usp=sharing
 2. https://drive.google.com/drive/folders/1T1vCJtHAmh29IWMf-PJp_V5pUw-KsbW8?usp=sharing